 The complaint should be in writing and contain information about the alleged discrimination such as name, address, phone number of complainant and location, date, and description of the problem.
 Alternative means of filing complaints, such as personal interviews or a tape recording of the complaint, will be made available for persons with disabilities upon request.
 In addition, complainants may use PSRC’s complaint form.

-The complaint should be submitted by the grievant and/or his/her designee as soon as possible but no later than 180 calendar days after the alleged violation to:
+The complaint should be submitted by the grievant and/or their designee as soon as possible but no later than 180 calendar days after the alleged violation to:

 ADA Coordinator / Human Resources Manager